 - Disability code of practice: trade organisations and qualifications bodies - Issued by Equality Commission for Northern Ireland

-- Code of practice: access and unfair practices during recognition and derecognition ballots - Issued by Department of Employment and Learning in Northern Ireland
+- Code of practice: access and unfair practices during recognition and derecognition ballots - Issued by Department for Employment and Learning in Northern Ireland

-- Code of practice on industrial action ballots and notice to employers - Issued by Department of Employment and Learning in Northern Ireland
+- Code of practice on industrial action ballots and notice to employers - Issued by Department for Employment and Learning in Northern Ireland

 Useful contacts and further reading

 Department for the Economy (for employment law proposals)

 The Executive Office (for equality legislation proposals)

 NI Business Info (Northern Ireland's online business advice service)